What Are Executive Functions? Practical Tips for Parents to Boost Their Child’s Skills

 Neurodiversity is a term that recognizes the wide range of differences in brain functioning and behavior that are part of the human experience.

-Autism and ADHD are just two examples of neurodiversity, and they can have a significant impact on a child’s executive functioning skills.
+Autism and ADHD are just two examples of neurodiversity, and they can have a significant impact on how a child’s executive function skills develop.

-- Difficulty with Planning and Organization: Trouble breaking tasks down into steps, prioritizing them, or organizing their belongings and thoughts.
+• Differences in Planning and Organization: Your child might find it challenging to break tasks down into steps, prioritize them, or organize their belongings and thoughts.

-- Challenges with Task Initiation: Starting tasks can feel overwhelming, leading to delays or avoidance of responsibilities.
-They may refuse to do classwork or homework, which may appear behavioral but is actually due to lagging skills.
+• Task Initiation Differences: Starting tasks can feel overwhelming, leading to avoidance of responsibilities.
+They may resist doing classwork or homework, which may appear behavioral but is actually due to skills that are still developing.

-- Impaired Working Memory: Holding and manipulating information in the mind becomes difficult, affecting their ability to follow multi-step instructions or remember what they’re supposed to be doing.
+• Working Memory Differences: Holding and manipulating information in the mind can be challenging, affecting their ability to follow multi-step instructions or remember what they were doing.

-- Reduced Cognitive Flexibility: Adapting to new situations or switching between tasks can be a major hurdle, often leading to frustration, anxiety, and meltdowns when routines are disrupted.
+• Cognitive Flexibility Differences: Adapting to new situations or switching between tasks can be challenging, sometimes leading to frustration or distress when routines change unexpectedly.

 The Importance of Setting Realistic Expectations

-As parents, it’s vital to be aware of your child’s executive functioning skills and the typical abilities for their age to ensure you’re setting appropriate expectations.
+As parents, it’s vital to be aware of your child’s executive function abilities to ensure you’re setting appropriate expectations.

 This understanding is crucial because, even in typically developing children, the prefrontal region of the brain—responsible for executive functions—doesn’t finish developing and maturing until the mid-to-late twenties.

-In contrast, the amygdala, part of the hindbrain that controls basic human instincts like emotional reactions and impulses, is well-developed from birth.
+In contrast, the amygdala, part of the brain that processes emotions and responses, is well-developed from birth.

-This difference in brain development explains why children often act impulsively or struggle to regulate their emotions—behaviors driven by a brain that is still maturing.
+This difference in brain development explains why children often act impulsively or need support regulating their emotions—these are normal responses from a brain that is still maturing.

-As a parent, it’s important to understand that the behaviors we often expect from children—such as being rational, regulating emotions, and making sound decisions—depend on a part of the brain that isn’t fully operational yet.
+As a parent, it’s important to understand that the behaviors we often expect from children, such as being rational, regulating emotions, and sound decision-making, depend on a part of the brain that isn’t fully operational yet.

 Understanding this developmental timeline helps parents set realistic, developmentally appropriate expectations for their child’s behavior and performance.

-Expecting children to demonstrate mature executive functioning skills consistently is unrealistic and leads to unnecessary frustration for both the parent and child.
-When your expectations are reasonable, you will see more opportunities for your child to succeed.
+Expecting children to consistently demonstrate mature executive function skills is unrealistic and can lead to unnecessary frustration for both you and your child.

 Recognizing where your child is on their developmental journey allows you to support them more effectively.

-Supporting children with executive dysfunction requires a deep understanding of their unique challenges and a compassionate approach that helps them develop these essential skills over time.
+Supporting children who need extra help with executive functions requires understanding their unique profile and using a compassionate approach that helps them develop these essential skills over time.

 A successful approach includes a combination of practical strategies, environmental modifications, and emotional support.

-Here are some ways to support kids with executive dysfunction:
+Here are some ways to support kids who need extra executive function support:

 1. Establish Structured Routines

-Consistent Daily Schedules: Children with executive dysfunction thrive on consistency and structure.
+Consistent Daily Schedules: Children who need executive function support often thrive on consistency and structure.
 Establishing clear daily routines reduces anxiety and makes it easier for them to manage transitions.

 Use Visual Schedules: Implement visual schedules or checklists to help your child keep track of their day.
 This provides a clear visual guide for transitioning between activities.